 Book Rating Prediction Model

+Executive Summary

 The following analysis aims to predict book ratings using different machine learning methods.
-A model of this type could help predict whether a book would be well or poorly evaluated by the reading community, based on certain characteristics, and in such a way the reader could focus on those that would have better ratings.
+A model of this type could help predict whether a book would be well or poorly rated by the reading community, based on certain characteristics, and in such a way the reader could focus on those that would have better ratings.
 Although it is not the objective of this analysis, the available data could also be used to make recommendations not only based on the estimated score, but rather based on the characteristics that are most important to the reader.
 However, it should be noted that the characteristics or variables available for this study are quite limited and correspond only to the books that have been evaluated in the database of Goodreads.

 Data

 The database contains 12 columns and 11,127 registers.
-However, of these 12 columns there are four (bookID, isbn, isbn13, title), which correspond to book identifiers and are therefore discarded as predictors variables; the authors and publishers are also not taken as variables on this occasion.
-Finally, the average_rating variable is the one to be predicted, therefore only 5 possible predictors are available: language_code, num_pages, ratings_count, text_reviews_count and publication_date.
+However, of these 12 columns there are four (bookID, isbn, isbn13, title), which correspond to book identifiers and are therefore discarded as predictor variables.
+The authors and publishers are also not taken as variables on this occasion.
+Finally, the average_rating variable is the one to be predicted, therefore only 5 possible predictors have been taken into account for this model i.e. language_code, num_pages, ratings_count, text_reviews_count and publication_date.

 Data cleaning

-During data loading, problems were detected for the correct identification of the columns due to the presence of "," in the names of the authors, and the use of the "," at the same time as separator character of the fields in the file.
-To solve this problem, the "," in the authors field was replaced by a " -"; this was applied specifically to 4 records that were the only ones showing this problem, thanks to that change it was possible to keep them.
+During data loading, problems were detected in the correct identification of the columns due to the presence of "," in the names of the authors, and the use of the "," at the same time as separator character of the fields in the file.
+To solve this problem, the "," in the authors field was replaced by a " -"; this was applied specifically to 4 records that were showing this problem, thus it was possible to retain them.

 Exploratory analysis and data processing